 - Lost in Space (Netflix) The Jupiter 2 has been renewed for S2.
 Lots of twists and turns to resolve…Deadline’s Review Says This ReBoot Never Takes Off

-- Charmed (The CW) Premieres this Fall on Sunday nights.
+- Charmed (The CW) Premiered to decent ratings last Fall on Sunday nights.
 Original star Holly Marie Combs has been pretty vocal with her non-support.
-We shall see if there is a new audience for this new take.
+The CW has ordered a second season.

 - Murphy Brown (CBS) Candace Bergen and Diane English premiere their update Sept.
 27th.
 Am not sure how well Murphy and the gang have aged and what they have to say about the current political climate.
 We shall see.
 Tyne Daly joins the cast replacing Phil the Bartender.